 Sustainable Children's Ministry: From Last-Minute Scrambling to Long-Term SolutionsIVP Books #ad - Are you a children's ministry leader on the edge of burnout?
 Do you find yourself working harder and harder to tame the chaos?
 Mark DeVries and Annette Safstrom know how you feel.
 Sustainable children’s Ministry will help you build a ministry foundation that will still be standing long after you are gone.

-Sustainable Children's Ministry: From Last-Minute Scrambling to Long-Term Solutions #ad - In this practical resource, you’ll learn how to recruit volunteers, partner with parents, navigate politics, and care for your own soul instead of frantically scrambling to do it all yourself.
+In this practical resource, you’ll learn how to recruit volunteers, partner with parents, navigate politics, and care for your own soul instead of frantically scrambling to do it all yourself.
 Flash and fizz can be effective at attracting young families, but without sustainable systems beneath the unforgettable moments, the impact is almost always short-lived.

 Building Your Volunteer Team: A 30-Day Change Project for Youth MinistryIVP Books #ad - Its more than just recruiting―it involves changing the culture of your ministry so that volunteers want to become involved.
 That's why they have developed this 30-day change approach.
 Devries and stratman are so commited to the ideas that they offer the following guarantee: If you work this 30-day process for one to two hours a day, for 30 days, and it does not create significant change in your ministry, six days a week, Ministry Architects will gladly refund the cost of this book and offer a credit of $20 toward any downloadable resource in their online store at ymarchitects.